 - Alcoholic beverages are permitted for members and guests 21 years of age and older in accordance with our Brown Bag license.
 Persons who are visibly intoxicated will not be allowed on the premises and will be asked to leave.

-- Absolutely no bicycles, chairs, or other foreign objects will be allowed in the pool.
+- Absolutely no bicycles, chairs (other than camp style canvas chairs on busy weekends), tables, or other foreign objects will be allowed in the pool.
 Any member who violates this rule is financially responsible for any damages incurred.

 Section E: Health and Safety